 Htop is very interactive, gives you additional information about running processes, and allows for manipulations such as sorting the list of processes using various criteria and search for a process/kill processes.
 While top command takes few seconds delay to collect data where htop is much faster.

-In this article, I will show you how to install htop on Ubuntu 16.04, CentOS 7 and Fedora.
+In this tutorial, I will show you how to install and use htop on Redhat 8, CentOS 7, Ubuntu 16.04 and Fedora.
 We'll also explore the htop keyboard shortcuts and screen column information.

 $ sudo apt-get update $ sudo apt-get install -y htop